canopas/web-devops-roadmap/README.md

 - Create a GitHub/GitLab repository for each Practical if one doesn't already exist.

 - Learn Basic DevOps Principles:
-  - Learn how to use Version Control effectively for your codebase as Git is Fundamental.
+  - How to use Version Control effectively for your codebase as Git is Fundamental.
-  - Know how to write unit tests.
+  - How to write unit tests.
-  - Start by understanding the core DevOps concepts like continuous integration, continuous deployment, and automation.
+  - Understand the core DevOps concepts like continuous integration, continuous deployment, and automation.
-  - Learn some basic scripts to get a basic understanding of scripting language.
+  - Basic scripts to get an overall understanding of scripting language.
-  - Be aware of basic security practices like exposing env vars, Inbound/Outbound security rules, etc…
+  - Basic security practices like exposing env vars, Inbound/Outbound security rules, etc…

-- Note for AWS servies:
+- Note for Cloud platforms like AWS/Gcloud/Azure:
-  - Starting by manually deploying application through the AWS console can provide a solid foundational understanding of the service.
+  - Start deploying an application manually through the AWS/Gcloud/Azure console.
+It will provide a solid foundational understanding of the service.
   - Once you've gained proficiency in this approach, transitioning to CI/CD becomes a easy process.

 - Some Basic Guidelines for CI/CD: